-Something to keep in mind as we go over brakes is that sometimes people use bigger brakes to fill the space behind big billet wheels or just for dress up, without thinking about the safety aspect.
-55-56 Fords generally weigh about the same as a stock Ford Mustang II, but keep in mind that bigger brakes are better brakes.
+Keep in mind, as we go over brakes, sometimes people use bigger brakes to fill the space behind big billet wheels or just for dress up, without thinking about the safety aspect.

 Fatman Fabrications chassis all come standard with OE style kits that use early GM big piston calipers and provide 65% more braking capacity than the stock Mustang II, and twice as much as other kits that use the small piston GM calipers.
-The 11" disc brakes use OEM parts that are easily serviceable using parts that are available at your local auto parts store in case you need to make an emergency repair.
+The 11" disc brakes use OEM parts that are easily serviceable using parts that are available at your local auto parts store in case you need to make an emergency repair

-5 lug 4 1⁄2" Ford pattern is standard.
-Give us a call to talk about the options that are available for other brake combinations.
+5 lug 4 1⁄2" Ford pattern and 5 lug 4 3⁄4" Chevy Pattern, w/12mm x 1.5mm metric studs are also available but use the above-mentioned small piston GM calipers.
+Give us a call to talk about the options that are available for bigger brakes if using the Chevy pattern.